Pennsylvania Perjury Laws

 Perjury is a crime constituting a third degree felony.
 This is punishable by up to seven years in prison.
 In addition, under Pennsylvania law, a judge may impose a fine in addition to or instead of the prison sentence at his or her discretion depending on the circumstances of the case.

-If you would like to know more about Pennsylvania's perjury laws, you may want to speak with a Pennsylvania attorney with criminal defense experience.
 Lying under oath can be a serious crime, and the defenses can be complex, which means that you may need a good attorney to help defend you if you believe you may be charged with perjury, or if you have been charged already.
 Find out more with a free legal evaluation of your case from a Pennsylvania criminal defense attorney.